llang629/watchclay/README.md

 - The mining pool rejects submitted shares.
 - The temperature of one or more GPUs exceeds some maximum amount.

-For most of these issues, watchclay rechecks a configurable number of times, and if the issues persist, it power cycles the designated outlet on the mPower strip to reset the rig and return Claymore to mining.
+For most of these, watchclay rechecks a configurable number of times, and if the issue persists, it power cycles the designated outlet on the mPower strip to reset the rig and return Claymore to mining.
 In case of GPU overheating, watchclay immediately powers down the designated outlet to prevent permanent damage.

 Email updates are sent whenever an issue persists and the rig is power cycled, and again when the rig returns to normal.
 An email update is also sent periodically to indicate normal operation.